Environmental Studies (ENVS)

 Typically Offered: Annually

 This course presents a survey of the organisms that live in the sea and their adaptations to the marine environment.
 The course covers the major divisions of marine life and their diversity of form, as well as common ecological patterns, physiological processes and evolutionary strategies.
 The function and role of coastal, open-ocean, and deep sea ecosystems are also considered, as is the relevance of marine biology to current scientific, social, health, and economic affairs.
 Includes laboratory.
-Ecological and evolutionary biology.
+Biology Major distribution area: Ecology and evolutionary biology.

 Prerequisite: BIOL 163